Year 3 Discovery Centre - FKI starting information

 When considering class placements, we take a long term approach.
 We know from experience when a group of familiar children start together, the first few days are comforting but this can often lead to social exclusivity and the inability to make new friends in the long term.

 Class lists are organised by the Campus Coordinator together with the teachers of the previous year level.
 New students will be placed with at least one nominated friend if available, as well as observations from the trial and transition visits.

-New students only: Please complete the form below for your child by Thursday 17 November.
+Complete for new students only: Please complete the relevant form for your child by Friday 27 October.

 Your child will be involved with various staff for their pastoral care as well as their education.

 For pastoral care, your first point of contact is your child's classroom teacher.
 Your child’s teachers will contact you shortly after your child commences.

 Overseeing the pastoral care of all students is the Campus Coordinator, who liaises closely with the classroom teachers, Student Services and the Wellbeing team.
 The Deputy Principal - Primary, is also at the campus regularly throughout each week.

 For educational queries, please contact the classroom teacher directly.
 Teachers are available to answer any queries about your child throughout the year and are best contacted by email or via a phone message which will be returned when they are not teaching.